giampaolo/giampaolo.github.io/content/blog/2026/event-driven-process-waiting.md

 ## Linux

-Linux 5.3 introduced a new syscall, **[pidfd_open()](https://man7.org/linux/man-pages/man2/pidfd_open.2.html)**, which was added to the `os` module in Python 3.9.
+In 2019, Linux 5.3 introduced a new syscall, **[pidfd_open()](https://man7.org/linux/man-pages/man2/pidfd_open.2.html)**,
+which was added to the `os` module in Python 3.9.
 It returns a file descriptor referencing a process PID.
 The interesting thing is that `pidfd_open()` can be